Shred the Moose!

 Ski and Snowboard Area

 Moose Mountain Ski Resort is interior Alaska’s largest alpine ski and snowboard area.
-With 750 acres, over a mile wide and a mile long, and 1300 vertical feet, “the Moose” has everything from a short beginner tow at the base lodge to long gentle cruisers and steep, narrow black diamond runs that can challenge the best skiers and boarders.
+With 750 acres, over a mile wide and a mile long, and 1300 vertical feet, “the Moose” has miles of long gentle cruisers and steep, narrow black diamond runs that can challenge the best skiers and boarders.

 Make the most of your Fairbanks winter

 Come shred the Moose!

 CLOSED FOR THE SEASON

 |Military / Student / 65 +||

 |Youth (Ages 7-17||

 |Ages 6 and Under or 80 and Over||

 |1 Day Military / Student / 65 +||